Teargarden by Kaleidyscope: Vol. 1: Songs for a Sailor and Vol. 2: The Solstice Bare (2010)

-Vol. 3 and Oceania (2011–2012)
+Stand-alone songs and Oceania (2011–2012)

 "The Fellowship", from the second EP, was released for free January 12, 2011 via the band's website.
 The band, including Jeff Schroeder on guitar, recorded two further songs as a group, "Lightning Strikes" and "Owata".
 On March 17, 2011, "Lightning Strikes" was made available for free streaming on Rolling Stones website.
 The song was made available for download the following day on March 18, 2011, on the band's website.
 On May 3, 2011 the band released "Owata" for streaming on LA Weekly.com.
 A music video for the single was directed by Robby Starbuck, and will be first released as a 12-minute film on Yahoo!
 Music, June 29, 2011 at 9:00 PM Pacific.
 It is the first video to use a Red Epic-M camera.

 Before the third volume could be completed, the band decided to rework the project."Recording Begins Again ".
 HipstersUnited.com October 29, 2010.
 In April, Corgan announced that the entire lineup would now record a full-length "album-within-an-album" as part of the Teargarden project, to be titled Oceania.
 Released in spring 2012, the album's arrival meant that just over half of the planned project had been released.
 The switch back to the album format had to do with both artistic interests and promotional intentions.
 Oceania, while part of Teargarden by Kaleidyscope, was largely reviewed as a separate entity.
 It received generally positive reviews.

 Despite the release and success of Oceania, Corgan said he remained dedicated to finishing Teargarden as a whole.
 But when asked in June 2012 whether he would return to the original release format, Corgan stated that he was "kind of mulling that around":